 Veterinary Dental Radiology: what’s normal in dogs and cats?*

-Dental radiography is recognised as being mandatory for accurate diagnosis and treatment planning for veterinary dental patients.
-The equipment required is not cost prohibitive.
-Furthermore, the skills required to produce diagnostic dental radiographs are rapidly mastered.
+Veterinary dental radiography is recognised as being mandatory for accurate diagnosis and treatment planning for veterinary dental patients.
+The equipment required for veterinary dental radiography is not cost prohibitive.
+Furthermore, the skills required in veterinary dental radiography to produce diagnostic dental radiographs are rapidly mastered.
 In order to make an accurate diagnosis of lesions detected on dental radiographs though, a thorough understanding of normal oral and dental radiographic anatomy is a pre-requisite.
 In addition, knowledge of normal anatomical variations is required.
 This article will guide the reader through a systematic method of analysing veterinary dental radiographs, with a subsequent article describing commonly found pathological changes.

 All our Tutored Online CPD Courses are written and taught by an expert in the relevant field.
 The tutor for this course is: